-No, your membership is valid only for the season that you purchase it for.
+No, your membership is valid only for the season that you purchase it.
 Seasons begin with the first match of the season that correlates to your membership (Pro Series, Regional Series, and Rimfire Series) and ends with the corresponding finale (Regional, Pro Series, or Rimfire Series).

 Yes, a Regional Series Membership allows you to shoot matches in any region and allows you to gain points in the standings for your home region.
 However, you will only be eligible for an invite to the Regional Finale in the region that you have listed on your profile.
 The same principle applies in the PRS Rimfire Series.

 This is one of the key differences between PRS Rimfire and the other 22 matches.
 MD’s have the freedom to plan and execute courses of fire based on the uniqueness of their venue and what they feel best captures the principles of the PRS rimfire competition.
 (No restrictions on target sizes, distances, or gear.)

 There is no annual fee to become a PRS Rimfire Club and have access to all of the PRS infrastructure and website capabilities.
 The PRS Rimfire Series is designed to be inclusive of all shooters, revenue-neutral, and self-sustaining.
 Everything we do has a cost associated with it, but we have worked to keep the cost lower than any other national organization.
 MD’s pay a $3 fee per score uploaded during score submission.

 No, shooters do not have to be PRS member to participate in PRS Rimfire matches.
 As a club benefit, all shooters scores will count in your club’s standings.